The Art of the Australian Insult

 5. Nick D’Arcy – Dumped from Olympic swim team over assault claim

-6. SA Attorney – General Michael Atkinson
+6. SA Attorney – General Michael Atkinson7.
+Pope Benedict

 8. Indy 500 General Manager, Greg Hooten – banned booze and boobs.